 Beginning in July 2007, the financial markets encountered a series of adverse events starting with the sub-prime fall-out which led to a global liquidity and broader economic crisis which resulted in a negative impact on the Investment Partnership's investments.
 Although the global capital markets have experienced significant improvement from historically low levels, the current environment continues to be characterized by uncertainty and volatility as investors seek further indications regarding the sustainability of the market recovery.
-In addition, the debate over the United States debt ceiling and continued concerns over European sovereign debt resulted in considerable volatility and drop in financial markets around the world.
-We do not currently know the full extent to which this ongoing economic uncertainty and volatility will affect us or the markets in which we operate.
-If the economic outlook worsens, we and the funds we invest in may experience further tightening of liquidity, and reduced earnings and cash flows.
+Following weak performance in 2011, global capital markets have experienced significant improvement.
+However, the current environment continues to be characterized by uncertainty particularly relating to the economic health of certain parts of Europe.
+The S&P 500 rose approximately 13% during the first quarter of 2012, while the VIX (a measure of equity market volatility) dropped approximately 34% during the same period.
+The credit markets in which Apollo is most active generally improved significantly and financing activity increased dramatically from the prior quarter.
+Longer term, serious financial and liquidity problems remain in Europe and elsewhere in the world.
+Should the economic outlook worsen, we and the funds we invest in or alongside may experience a tightening of liquidity, and reduced earnings and cash flows.
 Such market conditions could also have an impact on our ability to liquidate positions in a timely and efficient manner and maintain adequate reserves required under our credit facility.
-As a result, despite improvements in the global capital markets, the sources of liquidity described herein under "Liquidity and Capital Resources" may not only be more difficult but also impossible to obtain in the current market environment.
+As a result, despite recent improvements in the global capital markets, the sources of liquidity described herein under "Liquidity and Capital Resources" may not only be more difficult but also impossible to obtain in future market environments.
 Our profitability may also be adversely affected by our fixed costs and the possibility that we would be unable to scale back other costs within a time frame sufficient to match any decreases in net income relating to changes in market and economic conditions.
 If volatility worsens, there can be no assurance that we will not experience a material adverse effect on our business, assets and liabilities and results of operations.